 6 Things You Need to Consider Before Coating Your Concrete Floor

-Below are some important questions you need to ask yourself before proceeding with the installation of a new flooring.
+Below we have included some important questions you need to ask yourself before proceeding with the installation of a new flooring.

 1. What is on your floor right now?